 A pareve Flourless Chocolate cake is a natural recipe idea for Passover, but don't neglect this simple chocolate cake recipe during the year.
 It's an elegant and rich ending for a special meal.

 Since so many of us are avoiding margarine these days, I've adjusted the recipe to make this pareve chocolate cake not only easier, but a tad healthier, too.
-Yes, chocolate IS healthy!
+Good news, chocolate IS healthy!

 Nice just as this rich dessert is, you can still dress it up with a drizzle of chocolate or caramel sauce, or serve with whipped cream.
 Linda's Fruit Salad Recipe takes it up a notch.
 This flourless chocolate cake is great for your gluten-free guests, too.